 School will close for the Summer Holidays on Wednesday 22nd July 2020.
 Thursday 23rd and Friday 24th July will now be the INSET for the remainder of this academic year.
+It will reopen to all pupils on Wednesday 2nd September.

 While school is closed if you have any concerns about a child’s welfare or safety please contact Trent Vale on 0115 9179224 or go directly to the Nottinghamshire MASH on 0300 500 8090 or 0300 456 4546 (out of hours)